helloJulie/Thesis/README.md

 ### 2. Construction of a Portfolio with a Target Return
-To construct the portfolios, daily returns of the selected stocks and the WIG index were calculated using formula (1.3).
-The results are shown in Appendix 2.
-From this dataset, the average returns (formula 1.5) and standard deviations (formula 1.9) were calculated for each stock and for the market portfolio.
+From this dataset, the [average returns](https://github.com/helloJulie/Thesis/blob/main/formulas/expected%20return%20of%20a%20portfolio%20formula/%E2%80%8Eexpected%20return%20of%20a%20portfolio%20formula.%E2%80%8E1.jpeg) and [standard deviation](https://github.com/helloJulie/Thesis/blob/main/formulas/standard%20deviation/%E2%80%8Estandard%20deviation.%E2%80%8E1.jpeg) were calculated for each stock and for the market portfolio.

 Table 1 presents the average returns and standard deviations of the companies.